Sant0rryu/Sant0rryu.github.io/_posts/2022-11-04-CertPotato.md

 ---
 layout: post
-title:  "CertPotato - Using ADCS to privesc from services accounts to domain-joined machine accounts" category : ADCS tags :  Privesc AD ADCS Service
+title:  "CertPotato – Using ADCS to privesc from virtual and network service accounts to local system" category : ADCS tags :  Privesc AD ADCS Service
 ---

 The goal of this blog post is to present a privilege escalation I found while working on ADCS.
 We will see how it is possible to elevate our privilege to the NT AUTHORITY\\System from a local service account of a domain-joined machine (for example a webshell on a Windows server).

+One of the popular techniques for getting the SYSTEM from a virtual or network service account is [Delegate 2 Thyself](https://exploit.ph/delegate-2-thyself.html) by Charlie Clark.
+This technique involves using RBCD to elevate your privileges.
+In this article, I propose an alternative approach to become local SYSTEM using ADCS.

 # ADCS 101